gaba-getmorebrain/digitized-books/README.md

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/bitmark-sandbox)

 To create a new book, create a new file in the directory /src/assets.
-File must end with .txt
+File name must end with .txt